willp240/rat-container/README.md

 ***
 **To write/execute files from directories outside of RAT/launch directory**:
-- Add additional bind mounts to your Singularity or Docker command
+- Add additional bind mounts to your Apptainer or Docker command
 - Example:

-  For *Singularity*:
+  For *Apptainer*:
   ```
-  singularity shell -B path/to/rat:/rat,/other/path:/stuff rat-container.sif
+  apptainer shell -B path/to/rat:/rat,/other/path:/stuff rat-container.sif
   ```
   For *Docker*:
   ```